gaboesquivel/gaboesquivel/content/tech/wagmi.md

 featuredOrder: 6
 intro:
   - Wagmi provides React hooks for EVM interactions, enabling wallet connections, contract reads/writes, and state management with minimal boilerplate.
-  - It offers modular, type-safe components that work seamlessly with Viem, supporting multiple chains and wallets with efficient caching mechanisms.
+  - It is type-safe, works with Viem, and covers multiple chains and wallets with a shared cache.
 experience:
   - Integrated Wagmi with Viem in Opyn trading interface for Arbitrum Testnet interactions, implementing connect wallet functionality.
   - Implemented token balance subscriptions in BitLauncher wallet interface using Wagmi for real-time balance updates.